-2.25 Toton and Chetwynd Barracks benefit from proximity to a wide range of green and blue infrastructure assets - both within the sites themselves, and as part of wider networks beyond.
-Broxtowe Borough Council's Green Infrastructure Strategy defines this as "a network of living multifunctional natural and seminatural features, green spaces, rivers, canals and lakes that link and connect villages, towns and cities" and "a network that provides multiple benefits for people, wildlife and local communities".

-2.26 Within Chetwynd Barracks, existing assets include woodland and other mature trees (notably Hobgoblin Wood to the northeast of the site), the memorial gardens around the Grade II listed Shell Factory Memorial, and playing fields, sports facilities and the sports pavilion to the south of Chetwynd Road.
+- 2.25 Toton and Chetwynd Barracks benefit from proximity to a wide range of green and blue infrastructure assets both within the sites themselves, and as part of wider networks beyond.
+Broxtowe Borough Council's Green Infrastructure Strategy defines this as "a network of living multifunctional natural and seminatural features, green spaces, rivers, canals and lakes that link and connect villages, towns and cities" and "a network that provides multiple benefits for people, wildlife and local communities". - 2.26 Within Chetwynd Barracks, existing assets include woodland and other mature trees (notably Hobgoblin Wood to the north-east of the site), the memorial gardens around the Grade II listed Shell Factory Memorial, and playing fields, sports facilities and the sports pavilion to the south of Chetwynd Road.
 Policy 3.1 of the Part 2 Local Plan requires that these facilities are retained and enhanced, making them accessible to the surrounding community for the first time.
 Chetwynd Barracks also includes some areas of historical woodland which have since been cleared.
-Proposals could seek to bring back these areas of woodland and incorporate them into the design of the wider green infrastructure network.

-2.27 Chetwynd Barracks does not currently have any significant blue infrastructure assets.
-A culverted watercourse runs along the southern site boundary and its de-culverting would help create a sense of place in that part of the site.

-2.28 The key existing asset at Toton is Toton Fields Local Nature Reserve, which is partly within and partly outside the Masterplan area.
+Proposals could seek to bring back these areas of woodland and incorporate them into the design of the wider green infrastructure network. - 2.27 Chetwynd Barracks does not currently have any significant blue infrastructure assets.
+A culverted watercourse runs along the southern site boundary and its de-culverting would help create a sense of place in that part of the site. - 2.28 The key existing asset at Toton is Toton Fields Local Nature Reserve, which is partly within and partly outside the Masterplan area.
 This forms part of the wider Erewash Valley green and blue infrastructure network, connecting to the River Erewash and Erewash Canal which runs south towards Attenborough Nature Reserve and the River Trent, and north towards Sandiacre and Stapleford.
-Elsewhere within Toton there are some small wooded areas, as well as areas of plaving fields associated with the George Spencer Academy secondary school.
-Field Lane Open Space is located to the west of Chilwell and Field Lane and is south of the Net tramway line.

-2.29 The presence of watercourses leads to some areas of flood risk within both sites. along the southern boundary at Chetwynd Barracks, and the western edge of Toton.
+Elsewhere within Toton there are some small wooded areas, as well as areas of playing fields associated with the George Spencer Academy secondary school.
+Field Lane Open Space is located to the west of Chilwell and Field Lane and is south of the Net tramway line. - 2.29 The presence of watercourses leads to some areas of flood risk within both sites, along the southern boundary at Chetwynd Barracks, and the western edge of Toton.
 Proposals for development will need to include appropriate flood and surface water mitigation in accordance with Policy 1 of the Part 2 Local Plan to ensure development is appropriately protected from flood risk.

-- 1 Toton Fields Local Nature

-- (2) Reserve

-- Field Lane Open Space 3

-- Field Close Open Space 4 Hobgoblin Wood

-- 6 Hill Close Wood

-- 6 Memorial Garden

-- O Chetwynd Barracks Sports Ground

-Site of Special Scientific Interest Protected Woodland and Trees Local Nature Reserve Local Wildlife Site Woodland/ Scrub Historical Woodland Location Parks and Open Space Leisure and Recreation spaces

-Allotments School Sites Grassland Green Belt Waterbodies Flood Zone 2 Flood Zone 3

-Surface Drainage Channels

-Historical Watercourse

-Active Transport Routes

-Roads

-Rail Alignment

-74.0 Existing buildings

-Topography

-[]]]] Site Boundary

-THE HISTORIC FNVIRONMENT
+THE HISTORIC ENVIRONMENT

-2.30 Chetwynd Barracks' long military heritage has resulted in an interesting and valued historic environment within the site.
+- 2.30 Chetwynd Barracks' long military heritage has resulted in an interesting and valued historic environment within the site.
 The site was first developed as the Chilwell National Shell Filling Factory during the First World War, which was damaged in a 1918 explosion in which 134 people died.
-The Grade II listed memorial to the explosion, is a key focal point within the site, and is surrounded by memorial gardens.

-2.31 After the First World War, the site's use as an army storage depot eventually led to its development as Chetwynd Barracks.
-Whilst many of the buildings constructed since that time are of limited heritage interest - and there are no other listed buildings on the site - several buildings are nevertheless worthy of retention in future development as military heritage assets.
+The Grade II listed memorial to the explosion, is a key focal point within the site, and is surrounded by memorial gardens. - 2.31 After the First World War, the site's use as an army storage depot eventually led to its development as Chetwynd Barracks.
+Whilst many of the buildings constructed since that time are of limited heritage interest and there are no other listed buildings on the site several buildings are nevertheless worthy of retention in future development as military heritage assets.
 Their retention will help to provide character to new development and create a sense of place.